lguibr/number2word/infra/README.md

 - Customize environment variables and other settings as needed to fit the specific requirements of the Trellis-Law project.

 ## Next Steps

-### Integration of AWS CloudFront

-To improve the delivery of static content from S3, we plan to integrate AWS CloudFront.
-This will serve as a CDN (Content Delivery Network) to cache and distribute the frontend assets more efficiently across global locations, reducing latency and enhancing user experience.

 ### RDS PostgreSQL Instance